Know Your Risk. Take Action.

 Become a Storm Spotter under the NWS SKYWARN Program

 Help keep your community safe by volunteering to become a trained severe storm spotter for the National Weather Service.
 Storm spotters report hazardous weather to the NWS, which aids the warning process.
 Volunteers are trained by NWS meteorologists to identify and describe severe local storms, including severe thunderstorms, tornadoes, and floods.
 Interested?
-Contact County Emergency Manager Patrick Waletzko – a NWS SKYWARN instructor for NWS Grand Forks.
+Contact County Emergency Manager Patrick Waletzko – also a NWS SKYWARN instructor for NWS Grand Forks.